-Join our virtual sessions to meet admission counselors for a general overview of LMU or get a deep-dive into topics that are of interest to you, including application workshops and meeting current students as they share their LMU experience with you.
+Join our online sessions to meet admission counselors for a general overview of LMU and hear from current students as they share their LMU experience with you.

 Whether you have Hollywood aspirations, want to launch a new business, or aspire to research creative solutions to the world’s toughest questions, there is an academic program – and a network of knowledgeable faculty and administrators – waiting here for you.
 Learn more about our 50+ majors when you connect with the accomplished deans who each lead one of our six outstanding colleges and schools, and ﬁnd out what makes LMU a leader in education, research, and the student-centered experience.